 A full-time student is someone registered for 12 or more credits during a sixteen-week semester.
+For summer session, a student must be enrolled in 9 or more credits.
 Southeast Tech recommends that students do not exceed 21 credits for a given semester.

 Students wanting to take 22 or more credits within a semester must receive approval from an academic administrator.

 Full-time credit requirements may vary for students receiving funding from other sources due to each agency’s established policies.

 A part-time student is one who is enrolled in less than 12 credits per semester or fewer than nine credits during the summer session.
 Part-time students seeking a diploma or degree should meet with their Academic advisor for registration.
 Part-time students wishing to attend classes, but not seeking a diploma or degree, must complete a “Limited Course(s) Registration Form” which is available in the Admissions and Student Success Offices.